elbec/RSA-GeneratAndCheck/README.md

 # RSA-GenerateAndCheck

 The RSA-GenerateAndCheck App can be used for generate and/or check RSA-Keys.
+The generated signature can be exported as a xml license file.

 Tags: RSA, RSA-Key, generate key, check key, private key, public key, encrypt, xml export, database, signature import, signature check, license file creator